AlessPalladino/BikeSharing/README.md

 # Daily Bike Rental Prediction Through a Fully Connected NN

+This is a project part of DeepLearning Nanodegree provided by Udacity.

 In this project, a fully connected neural network has been build, completely on numpy, and use it to predict daily bike rental ridership.